How to Prepare Corn Husks for Tamales

 - Make sure you move them around and that there’s enough water to properly hydrate all sides of the corn husks.
 Or you can always place a large bowl or pot on top of the husks to push them down.

-- Soak corn husks for at least 45 minutes, preferably two hours or longer if you want and until ready to use.
+- Soak corn husks for at least 45 minutes, until soft and pliable.
+But you can also leave soaking until you're ready to use them the same day.

 - Once the husks are soft and pliable then you can drain them.
 By this time too you should have the fillings and the masa ready to use.